Cartoon-KAPOW!

 CTV: Call To Value

-A Call to Value is a Call to Action with benefits!
+A CTV is a CTA with benefits!

 Where a Call to Action just prompts your reader to take action, a Call to Value prompts them to take action and tells them why they should.